urrri/rc-multi-tool/README.md

 import { Table, TableSearch } from 'src/components';

 export function SearchableTable({items, ...otherProps}){
-  const {
+  // Note: extraction "items" from other props is just for sample const {
     searchProps, // props, prepared by search tool for Search component items,       // items, filtered by search tool for Table component